 If you have any queries, please speak to a member of the office staff.

-Don’t forget to order and pay for your lunch at www.schoolmoney.co.uk
+To order and pay for your lunches up to 3rd April visit www.schoolmoney.co.uk

 Free School Meals